Updated: Jul 1

 Updated Triwood Cancellation and Refund Policy

-All deposits and full payments for catering, hall rental and other event-related costs, as defined within Triwood rental contracts, will be subject to a full refund for any event scheduled at the community hall or arena within 60 days of the current date.
-Events scheduled outside of 60 days from the current date are currently not subject to a deposit refund.
-If your event falls within 60 days of the current date, please contact email@example.com to confirm your cancellation and begin the processing of your refund.
+All deposits and full payments for catering, hall rental and other event-related costs prior to August 31st, as defined within Triwood rental contracts, will still be subject to a full refund if requested.
+Events scheduled for after August 31, 2020, are currently not subject to a deposit refund.

 Note that all refunds requested by cheque may now take significantly longer than our standard processing times.
 Please plan for wait times as long as four weeks for payment via this method.